Logo

 Martin Scorsese has often said he thinks De Niro's best work under his direction was Rupert Pupkin in The King of Comedy.

-Martin Scorsese had a small role in Cape Fear using the name Domenica Scorsese and has continued to act, write, direct, and produce.
+The latter had a small role in Cape Fear using the name Domenica Martin Scorsese and has continued to act, write, direct and produce.

-From 1989 to 1997, Martin Scorsese was romantically involved with actress Illeana Douglas following his fourth divorce.
+From 1989 to 1997, Martin Scorsese was romantically involved with actress Illeana Douglas.

 Martin Scorsese had been at the forefront in film preservation and restoration ever since 1990, when he created The Film Foundation, a non-profit film organization which collaborates with film studios to restore prints of old or damaged films.